jamis/jamis.github.io/_posts/2014-06-30-need-greed-speed.md

 {% include illustration.html align="right" width="400" height="400" image="005-fabian-blinks.gif" alt="Fabian in the dark" caption='Fabian huddled in the darkness...' %}

 Fabian cursed between gasps.
 He had no idea which way he was heading.
 Even had the halls been lit, he didn't think he'd have much luck.
 No wonder his parents had never let the Curmudgeon boys play down here.
-They'd have gotten lost for sure.
+They'd have never seen them again.

 His breathing slowed, and he began listening for footsteps, shouts, any sign of pursuit.
 Nothing.
 He began to think that "phase one" of the plan might just have succeeded.
-That is, as long as being hopelessly turned around in the dark could qualify as any kind of success.
+That is, if being hopelessly turned around in the dark could qualify as any kind of success.

 He told himself he'd have some very earnest words to say to Basil the next time he saw him.
-Basil's plan (such as it was) involved "accidentally" leaving the cell door unlocked, and Fabian subsequently finding his way out.
+Basil's plan (such as it was) had involved "accidentally" leaving the cell door unlocked, and Fabian subsequently finding his way out.
 They intended to meet up just outside the mazes in a few days.
 Knowing that Fabian wouldn't be able to escape the same way he had before, Basil had started to explain how to summon Nigel---the diminutive demon with a penchant for path-finding---to escort him through the dungeons.
 He said they should at least get a new contract hammered out.

 Only just at that moment the guard had returned, wondering what was keeping the wizard.
 Basil had tossed a few surprisingly inventive insults at Fabian to reinforce his original reason for visiting, and made his exit, leaving Fabian alone in his cell once more.